 Percy Robinson’s Introduction to Trumpington, Early 1920s

-The River Cam at Paradise, at the back of River Farm.
+The River Cam at Paradise, from a point near the end of the fence that runs down to the river at the back of River Farm.
 Percy Robinson collection.

 T R U M P I N G T O N.